osail-liaso/main-public-api/readme.md

 ## Configuration
 The application also requires environment variables to operate

+Place the following information into your .env file in the root of your project.
 ### App Configuration
 NODE_ENV=DEV #or PROD
 PORT=3000 #localhost testing port, overwritten on deployment